kdeng00/Mear/README.md

 ## Versioning

-currently in development and no version has been release
+Currently in development and no version has been released

 ## Authors
 * **Kun Deng** [amazing-username](https://github.com/amazing-username)